Vixeliz/bevy_vinox_pixel/README.md

 The goal of this crate is to provide tools commonly needed in pixel art games in an easy to use crate.
 Here is a list of features(Indicated by being crossed out) and planned features:
 * ~Cameras~ _I need to cleanup the texture version a little bit though_
-* Runtime Pixelated Sprites(such as 3d objects or procedural generated assets)
-* Pixel ui system for games that need it.
 * ~Pixelated cursor support.~(Technically partially done since it only works for the scaled camera.
 However since the texture camera may be dropped we are crossing it off)
 * Limited palettes that can be automatically assigned to any colors by finding the closest match or map from one palette to another.
 * ~Layers A more abstracted layer system so you don't have to manually choose z depths.~ _may change if bevy introduces a better system_